dominikb1888/INCO/README.md

 - Application to own project
 - Preliminary planning of iterations, definition of roadmap

+#### Hands-on
+- Producing interactivity in prototyping: https://kapernikov.com/ipywidgets-with-matplotlib/
+- Setting up your Web App and transferring your data

 ### Session 5 - Marks and Channels